Below are three themed itineraries to make your travel planning a little easier.

 Begin your tour in Vacherie at Oak Alley Plantation, one of the world’s most photographed plantations with its alley of 300-year-old oak trees and Civil War history.
 Spend a little time shopping Oak Alley’s vast gift shop on the grounds.
 Nearby St. Joseph Plantation, is a working Creole sugar plantation with tours provided by descendants of Joseph Waguespack who acquired the property in 1877.
 After a full morning of touring, cross the river at Hwy.
 641 and stop for lunch at Nobile’s Restaurant.
 Nobile’s was founded in 1895 during the logging boom and still serves authentic Louisiana dishes in an historic atmosphere.
 Head east to Garyville where the opulence of San Francisco Plantation with its vivid colors and intricate architecture will stand in stark contrast to the more modest Creole homes.
-Leave time for shopping at Roussel’s Antiques in LaPlace or a Cajun Pride Swamp Tour before dinner at Frenier Landing Restaurant & Oyster Bar.
+Leave time for a Cajun Pride Swamp Tour in Laplace before dinner at Frenier Landing Restaurant & Oyster Bar.
 LaPlace-area hotels will provide comfortable accommodations.

 DAY 2 - TOURING AND SWAMP TOURS